MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Experimental Evaluation

 \subsection{Experimental Setup}

-\paragraph{Baseline Methods} To show the benefits of leveraging source policies, we compared our MULTIPOLAR policy to the standard multi-layer perceptron (MLP) trained from scratch, which is typically used in RL literature~\citep{ppo,DBLP:journals/ftml/Francois-LavetH18}.
-As another baseline, we also used MULTIPOLAR with $K=1$, which is an extension of residual policy learning~\citep{Silver2018,Johannink2018,Rana2019} (denoted by ``RPL'') with adaptive residuals as well as the ability to deal with both continuous and discrete action spaces.
-We stress here that the existing transfer RL or meta RL approaches that train a universal policy network agnostic to the environmental dynamics, such as~\citet{Frans2017,Chen2018}, cannot be used as a baseline since they require a policy to be trained on a distribution of environment instances, which is not possible in our problem setting.
-Also, other techniques using multiple source policies, such as policy reuse frameworks, are not applicable because their source policies should be collected under the target environmental dynamics.
+\paragraph{Baseline Methods.} To show the benefits of leveraging source policies, we compared our MULTIPOLAR policy to the standard multi-layer perceptron (MLP) trained from scratch, which is typically used in RL literature~\cite{ppo,DBLP:journals/ftml/Francois-LavetH18}.
+We also used MULTIPOLAR with $K=1$, which is an extension of residual policy learning~\cite{Silver2018,Johannink2018} (denoted by ``RPL'') with adaptive residuals as well as the ability to deal with both continuous and discrete action spaces.
+As another baseline, we used A2T~\cite{rajendran:attend} approach with the modification of replacing the actions sampled from stochastic source policies with deterministic source actions.
+We also made A2T employable in continuous action spaces by formulating the target policy in the same way as MULTIPOLAR explained in Section \ref{sec:multipolar}.
+We stress here that the existing transfer RL or meta RL approaches that train a universal policy network agnostic to the environmental dynamics, such as~\cite{Frans2017,Chen2018}, cannot be used as a baseline since they require a policy to be trained on a distribution of environment instances, which is not possible in our problem setting.
+Also, other techniques using multiple source policies, such as policy reuse frameworks~\cite{fernandez2006probabilistic}, \cite{parisotto:actormimic}, and \cite{yu2018policy}, are not applicable because they require source policies to be collected under the target environmental dynamics or to be trained simultaneously under known source dynamics.

-\paragraph{Environments} To show the general effectiveness of the MULTIPOLAR policy, we conducted comparative evaluations of MULTIPOLAR on the following six OpenAI Gym environments: Roboschool Hopper, Roboschool Ant, Roboschool InvertedPendulumSwingUp, Acrobot, CartPole, and LunarLander.
+\paragraph{Environments.} To show the general effectiveness of the MULTIPOLAR policy, we conducted comparative evaluations of MULTIPOLAR on the following six OpenAI Gym environments: Roboschool Hopper, Roboschool Ant, Roboschool InvertedPendulumSwingUp, Acrobot, CartPole, and LunarLander.
 We chose these six environments because 1) the parameterization of their dynamics and kinematics is flexible enough, 2) they cover discrete action space (Acrobot and CartPole) as well as continuous action space, and 3) they are samples of three distinct categories of OpenAI Gym environments, namely Box2d, Classic Control, and Roboschool.
+We used the Roboschool implementation of Hopper, Ant, and InvertedPendulumSwingup since they are based on an open-source engine, which makes it possible for every researcher to reproduce our experiments.